List of Hong Kong national security cases: Lunar New Year fair (17 January 2023)

 Six people were arrested by the NSD on 17 January 2023 over the production, publishing and sale of a "seditious" book on the 2019 protests.
 Officers from the NSD and Customs also raided a Lunar New Year fair at Ginza Plaza in Mongkok.
 Alan Keung, nicknamed "Pastor Keung", founder of independent news outlet Free HK Media, was among those arrested, according to local reports.

 The police said the six, aged 18 to 62, were "members of an anti-government organisation", accusing them of producing and publishing a "seditious book about a series of riots that occurred in Hong Kong from June 2019 to February 2020".
 The police also claimed the content of the book reportedly sold at Shame On You Grocery Store "advocates for Hong Kong independence", and "incites others to overthrow the central authorities and Hong Kong’s government".
 Police also said that other products sold at the same stall "glorified violence or opposed the government".

 Three of the six were later charged with conspiracy to do an act or acts with seditious intention, and had their bail denied by court.
 On 20 March, Lee, Keung and Chan were sentenced to 5 months, 8 months and 10 months in prison, respectively.
+Keung would later be wanted by the NSD after leaving Hong Kong.